jd6-37/ps2-textures-downloader/README.md

 ### Option 1: Windows Installer

-*This is for forked repos that have been customized to work for a specific mod, and the team has created and published an EXE version of the app.*
+*This option is for forked repos that have been customized to work for a specific mod, and the team has created and published an EXE version of the app.
+There is no EXE for this base version of the app.*

 Download the setup exe from the latest release and run it.
 Follow the installation prompts.
 You can save a shortcut to your desktop or run it from your Start menu like any other Windows application.